Gabriel Attal: Government minister (2018–2024)

 On 16 October 2018, Attal was appointed Secrétaire d'État (junior minister) to the Minister of National Education and Youth Jean-Michel Blanquer.
 At 29, he was the youngest member of a government under the Fifth Republic, beating the previous record set by François Baroin in 1995 by a few months.
 As a junior minister, he was responsible for youth issues and setting up universal national service.
 From 2020 to 2022, he was the government spokesperson under Prime Minister Jean Castex.
 He became Minister of Public Action and Accounts in the government of Prime Minister Élisabeth Borne in May 2022.

 In July 2023, Attal was appointed minister of national education and youth in the 2023 French government reshuffle.
 At the age of 34, he became the youngest person to hold that office under the Fifth Republic.
-In this position, he announced the ban on abayas under the "principle of secularism", extending a ban on religious symbols in French public schools that already included Christian crosses, Jewish Kippahs and Islamic veils.